Daanbantayan Church: History

-A parish was established in the town of Daanbantayan, Cebu in April 10, 1858.
+A parish was established in the town of Daanbantayan, Cebu on April 10, 1858.
 This was followed by the erection of the stone building of the Daanbantayan Church in 1886.

-In August 30, 2022, the Archdiocese of Cebu elevated the then-parish church into an archdiocesan shrine becoming the first church dedicated to Roman Catholic saint Rose of Lima to have that status.
+On August 30, 2022, the Archdiocese of Cebu elevated the then-parish church into an archdiocesan shrine becoming the first church dedicated to Roman Catholic saint Rose of Lima to have that status.

 The Daanbantayan Church was significantly destroyed during the 2025 Cebu earthquake, resulting in the loss of 70 to 80% of its structure.
 The retable of Rose de Lima survived the earthquake.
 There are plans to restore the church building.